Do You Need Homeowners Insurance During Construction?

 Flood Damage

-Homeowners insurance does not cover flood-related losses, including those that occur during construction.
-To protect your property from flood damage, you’ll need a separate flood insurance policy, especially in high-risk areas.
+Homeowners insurance doesn't cover flood-related losses during construction.
+Buy a separate flood insurance policy to protect your property from flood damage, especially in high-risk areas.

 earthquake icon